manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

       sportsCar.design();
    }
 }

+/*
+In summary, the Car class acts as a composite object that encapsulates the car's components, allowing for a clean and flexible way to create and design different types of cars based on the factory provided.
+It promotes the use of the Abstract Factory design pattern by decoupling the car's creation logic from the specific implementations of its components.
+ */
 ```

+Here’s a categorized breakdown of the classes in your Abstract Factory pattern implementation for car creation:

+**Creator Class**
+ - **CarFactory**: Interface defining methods for creating car components (Engine, Wheels, Seats).
+**Concrete Creator Classes**
+ - **LuxuryCarFactory**: Concrete implementation of CarFactory for creating luxury car components.
+- **SportsCarFactory**: Concrete implementation of CarFactory for creating sports car components.

+**Product Interfaces**
+ - **Engine**: Interface for engine products.
+ - **Wheels**: Interface for wheels products.
+ - **Seats**: Interface for seats products.

+**Concrete Product Classes**
+- **LuxuryEngine**: Concrete implementation of Engine for luxury cars.

+- **SportsEngine**: Concrete implementation of Engine for sports cars.

+- **LuxuryWheels**: Concrete implementation of Wheels for luxury cars.

+- **SportsWheels**: Concrete implementation of Wheels for sports cars.

+- **LuxurySeats**: Concrete implementation of Seats for luxury cars.

+- **SportsSeats**: Concrete implementation of Seats for sports cars.

+**Client Class**
+- **Car**: Class that uses the CarFactory to create and design car components.
+- **Main**: Example client code that creates luxury and sports cars using the corresponding factories.

+This categorization clarifies the roles of each class in the Abstract Factory design pattern for car manufacturing.

 In this example, we have an abstract factory interface called CarFactory with three factory methods to create related objects - Engine, Wheels, and Seats.
 We also have two concrete implementations of the CarFactory interface - LuxuryCarFactory and SportsCarFactory, which create related objects for luxury and sports cars respectively.